Ryan-Daley/Ryan-Daley.github.io/README.md

 Essentially what I've done here is one above creating a wix website.

-Shoutout to [Renovamen](https://github.com/Renovamen) for the actual hard work of creating an amazing website.
+Shoutout to [Renovamen](https://github.com/Renovamen) for actually creating this amazing website.

 &nbsp;